samsquire/ideas3/README.md

 An online service whereby common dotfiles and configuration files can be protected by password and "logged" into at system log in time.

+This is what Ubuntu One should have been.

 # 98.

+# 99.

+# 100.

 # Generating ideas